Understanding XBRL Fact Values and Signs

-For example, you have staff costs, which is a debit balance.
-However, you type the cost as -125,571.
-The XBRL Fact Value now shows that you have negative staff costs, or a credit balance, until you reverse the XBRL fact sign to get the debit balance again.
+For example, you have depreciation, which is a debit balance.
+However, you type the cost as (125,571).
+The XBRL Fact Value now shows that you have negative depreciation, or a credit balance, until you reverse the XBRL fact sign to get the debit balance again.

-For example, the profit (loss) section of your document might say, “We had a loss of £44,000,” making it a positive value in the narrative.
-You need to reverse the XBRL value sign for £44,000 so it matches the XBRL concept value of (loss).
+Here's another example where the profit (loss) section of your document might say, “We had a loss of £44,000,” making it a positive value in the narrative.
+However, you need to reverse the XBRL value sign for £44,000 so it matches the XBRL concept value of (loss).

 Open the document and enable XBRL.
 Find the fact that needs a different fact sign.
 Click the Fact Properties icon (the X) below the document.